-■ Appointment of numerous instructors with practical experience in corporate and other IT strategy development experience working as CIOs at major companies.
+■ Appointment of numerous instructors with practical experience in corporate and other IT strategy development

+In order to cultivate professionals, KCGI appoints many practically experienced faculty such as instructors with experience working as CIOs at major companies.
 Our teaching staff cultivate students' practical skills through courses based on their actual experience.
 Students acquire comprehensive professional skills while increasing their understanding of the latest theories and technologies directly connected to practical usage.